wanghaisheng/responsive-landing-page-starter/content/blog/en/receiving-an-sms-with-php-dr.md

 composer require slim/slim:"4.*"
 ```

-When we receive an SMS, we're going to log out all of the information that Nexmo provide to the console.
+When we receive an SMS, we're going to log out all of the information that Vonage provide to the console.
 In the real world, you could store this in a file or a database.

 Vonage will make either a `GET` or a `POST` request to your application with the data, depending on how your account is configured (you can see this under `HTTP Method` [in the dashboard](https://dashboard.nexmo.com/settings)).
 In this post, we'll write an application that can handle both HTTP methods: